amanchokshi/minimalist-monochrome-mac-icons/README.md

 <img alt="Change Mac Icon" src="images/Change-icon.png"/>
 </p>

 Alternately, you can right-click on the new icon file and choose "Copy", or select the file and press &#8984C.
-Return to the Info panel, highlight the original icon in the top left corner, and press &#8984V to paste it.
+Return to the Info panel, highlight the original icon in the top left corner, and press Command+V to paste it.

  **NOTE**: OS X may ask you for your administrative password; enter it to paste the icon.